This year, I’m going to lose weight

 Your New Year’s Resolution should, therefore, be ‘I’m going to eat healthily and maintain a healthy lifestyle’ This will soon become a normal way of life and you won’t even have to think about it.
 It’s a bit like going to university, you must work hard to get the degree in the same way that you must exercise and eat healthily if you want to be fit and healthy and to lower your risk of cardiac disease, diabetes and stroke.
 There are (unfortunately) no short cuts!

-Below are 12 tips to help you:
+12 tips to help your healthy New Year’s Resolution:

 - Eat slowly and only eat until you are full.
 Chew your food properly and put down your knife and fork between each mouthful.
 Give yourself chance to know if you are full.